POCU/COMP2200CodeSamples/README.md

-# COMP2200CodeSamples
-Code samples for COMP1500
+# COMP2200 C Code Samples
+C sample codes for COMP2200 course offered at POCU(https://pocu.academy)

+Web-based presentation with annotation is also available for enrolled users as well